shizuo-kaji/CubicalRipser_3dim/README.md

 - [GUDHI](http://gudhi.gforge.inria.fr/) developed at INRIA

-It computes for the T-construction of the image.
+It computes for the V- and T-construction of an array of any dimension.
 It is well-documented and offers a well-organised and easy to use interface.
 It focuses more on usability than performance.